TheRandomLabs/RandomPatches/README.md

 This bug is reported as [MC-13187](https://bugs.mojang.com/browse/MC-13187).

-### Fix end portals not rendering from below (client-sided)
+### Fix end portals only rendering from above (client-sided)

-In vanilla Minecraft, end portals only render from above and not below.
+In vanilla Minecraft, end portals only render from above.
 RandomPatches fixes this issue.

 Without RandomPatches: